-At Ipswich High School, we are mindful of the additional exam stress that these new linear GCSE exams place upon our students, which is why we have responded by designing our GCSE curricula to be taught over three years rather than two.
+At Ipswich High School, we are mindful of the additional exam stress that these new linear GCSE exams place upon our pupils, which is why we have responded by designing our GCSE curricula to be taught over three years rather than two.
 Science and Maths have always historically been taught over three years due to their content, but our decision to extend this to all of our GCSE subjects is one that makes common sense and is distinct from many other schools, not just in Suffolk, but across the country.
 This means that either GCSE skills, content or both start to be taught in Year 9, rather than in Year 10.
-In reality, this extra year means teaching can really focus on embedding key information and gives students more of an opportunity to apply their knowledge, which ultimately will give them more confidence in exams.
-There will also be more time for exam practice and, more time to delve into the wider scope of subjects, so our students will not only revise key specification points, but they will understand the wider context.
-We strongly believe that this will give students at Ipswich High a distinct advantage over other students, ultimately resulting in better learners and higher GCSE results.
+In reality, this extra year means teaching can really focus on embedding key information and gives pupils more of an opportunity to apply their knowledge, which ultimately will give them more confidence in exams.
+There will also be more time for exam practice and, more time to delve into the wider scope of subjects, so they will not only revise key specification points, but they will understand the wider context.
+We strongly believe that this will give pupils at Ipswich High a distinct advantage over other pupils, ultimately resulting in better learners and higher GCSE results.

 By Nicola Griffiths, Deputy Head.